Exhibitions par deux Continue Accession Festivities

 It was then back to Copenhagen, for the afternoon opening of the Royal Gala exhibition at the Amalienborg Museum.
 This exhibition features a number of gala gowns and uniforms which the royal family have worn during the course of Queen Margrethe’s reign.
 Some of Queen Margrethe’s gowns include the grey-green gown worn to Prince Joachim’s first wedding in 1995, the coral gown worn for Prince Henrik’s sixtieth birthday celebrations and a dark red gown worn on the state visit to Spain in 1983.
 Crown Princess Mary’s red gown worn at her pre-wedding concert in 2004 is also featured, as is Princess Marie’s second New Year’s Court gown.

-Tagged Crown Prince Frederik, Crown Princess Mary, Exhibition, Fashion, Margrethe II, Margrethe II's Ruby Jubilee, Portraits, Prince Christian of Denmark, Prince Henrik the Prince Consort, Princess Marie of Denmark.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Exhibition, Fashion, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Portraits, Prince Christian of Denmark, Prince Henrik the Prince Consort, Princess Marie of Denmark.